Visit Ribe in Denmark – Medieval Town of the Wadden Sea

 Black Sun at the Wadden Sea

-One of the absolutely stunning phenomena is the Black Sun, unpredictably occurring during March-April and September-October.
+One of the stunning phenomena is the Black Sun, unpredictably occurring during March-April and September-October.
 When it happens, it is a breathtaking scenery where thousands of starlings gather and make the most incredible formations in the air.
-Of course it is a favoured moment to be able to watch them, but you never know with certainty if you will be lucky enough on the precise day you choose to go.
+Of course, it is a favoured moment to be able to watch them, but you never know with certainty if you will be lucky enough on the precise day you choose to go.

 The Wadden Sea dykes and locks